M&E Journal: How the cloud is unlocking a world of OTT content

 Voice artists working on a dubbing project are creatives.
 Using cloud technology, localization service providers can empower these creatives to do what they do best while managing any cumbersome administration in the background.

-Simple checks and balances, such as monitoring the recording and approval process in real-time, avoids lines being missed and expensive re-recordings.
+Simple checks and balances, such as monitoring the recording and approval process in real-time, avoid lines being missed and expensive re-recordings.

 Similarly, content owners can be involved in the dubbing process as much or as little as they want – without the costs associated with travel and administration.
 Studios and broadcasters can dip in and out of a recording session via video link, all secured in the cloud.